tongye98/code-optimization/README.md

 Source code for "Iterative or Innovative?
 A Problem-Oriented Perspective for Code Optimization"

 ## dataset
-Python script to construct the problem-oriented (PIE-Problem) dataset.
+Python script to construct the problem-oriented (PIE-Problem) dataset and the corresponding PIE-Problem dataset.

 ## generate_process
 1. Compilation and correctness check